The Foundations of Narrative Screenwriting

 Instructor: Wayne Beach

 Wayne Beach has written screenplays for Warner Bros., Sony, Disney, Twentieth Century Fox, TNT, Village Roadshow, Wolf Films, and other major production companies.
 He recently developed an original pilot for Sony, his pitch for which sparked a bidding war between three networks.
-He has taught screenwriting at Northwestern University, Bates College, and currently teaches at Maine Media College + Workshops.
-His students have gone on to write hit films and TV shows.
+He has taught screenwriting at institutions across the U.S, and his students have gone on to write hit films and TV shows.

 Price: $100 non-members; $50 MFA members*